dygje/telegram-userbot/docs/DEVELOPMENT.md

 The project follows a Clean Architecture pattern with the following layers:

-1. **Presentation Layer**: FastAPI for REST API and React for Web UI
+1. **Presentation Layer**: FastAPI for REST API and React for Telegram Mini App
 2. **Application Layer**: Business logic and use cases
 3. **Domain Layer**: Core entities and interfaces
 4. **Infrastructure Layer**: Database, external services, and frameworks